 Most of the year is also lovely, as long as you are comfortable with a little humidity and heat!
 It’s best to avoid May to October, as this is Thailand’s monsoon season, and you’re likely to be rained out of most activities.

 Tip: For more information, check out our post to find out what is the best season to visit Phuket here.

 Depending on the kind of holiday you’re looking for, you could spend months on this island!
 However, we suggest spending 3 to 4 days in Phuket to make the best of your Thailand holiday.

-With 3 days you’ll have enough time to explore the island and its surrounding archipelago.
-You will also have time to relax on the beach, sipping cocktails, and experience the vibrant nightlife of the area.
+In 3 days you’ll have enough time to explore the island and its surrounding archipelago.
+You will also have time to relax on the beach, sip cocktails, and experience the vibrant nightlife of the area.
 All before moving onto a smaller and less populated island paradise, like Koh Lipe!

 3 Day Phuket Itinerary